-Governments and organizations world-wide should be performing a comprehensive lesson’s learned throughout this COVID-19 pandemic.
+Governments and organizations world-wide should be performing a comprehensive lesson’s learned now that the pandemic is winding down.
 Documenting and responding to these lessons will help nations move forward through the present health crisis and better respond to the next pandemic.
-Here are my lessons learned (not necessarily those of all PME Instructors):
+Here are my lessons learned:

 Event 1: The Trump Administration failed to respond in a proactive manner to address the possibility of a pandemic.
 Even after the National Security Council (NSC) published the 2018 National Biodefense Strategy of the United States they failed to plan and execute against that strategy, especially in the areas of providing personal protective equipment (PPE) in a timely manner.
 This proved disastrous to the health of our citizens, front line health care providers, and to the economy as a whole.
 The need for this proactive approach was called for by the Obama Administration in 2014 yet still our present leaders were unprepared.